Maynard Flower Bed Maintenance Services

 Maynard Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas

-Gardening near wetlands or conservation lands in Maynard is regulated under the Wetlands Protection Act, requiring permits (NOI or RDA) for work within 10-25 feet of protected areas.
-Activities are often restricted during wildlife breeding season (April-Aug).
-Protect existing tree root systems by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches.
-Use organic, low-impact practices and coordinate with adjacent natural areas.
-Select native, pollinator-friendly plants such as New England aster, black-eyed Susan, bee balm, and milkweed, and delay perennial cutback until spring to protect overwintering insects.
-Mulch flower beds with 2-4 inches of organic material to control runoff and erosion, especially on glacial till or clay soils.
-Temporary silt fencing may be required on slopes, and edge restraints should prevent mulch from entering storm drains.
-Coordinate with MS4 stormwater programs for compliance.
+Gardening near wetlands or conservation lands in Maynard requires adherence to the Wetlands Protection Act and local bylaws.
+Permits (NOI or RDA) are needed for work within 10-25 feet of wetlands or streams, with seasonal restrictions during wildlife breeding (April-Aug).
+Protect tree root zones by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches.
+Use organic, low-impact practices and prioritize native, pollinator-friendly plants such as New England aster, black-eyed Susan, and milkweed.
+Delay perennial cutback until spring to protect overwintering insects.
+Mulch flower beds with 2-4 inches of organic material to control erosion, especially on glacial till or clay soils, and use silt fencing on slopes.
+Coordinate with municipal pollinator and stormwater initiatives for best results.

 Maynard Conservation Commission